Five Things That Damage Credit Account – Find Here

 Many people avoid credit cards because they are concerned about debts.
 But the lack of a credit score will affect your ability to buy a car or a house.
 Lenders love to see a good payment history before giving you a loan.

 It may makes sense to cancel old credit cards that do not have a balance.
-But this step is one of the reasons that have damaged credit scores.
+But this step is one of the things that damage credit account.
 By canceling a credit card, you reduce the loan amount and the age of your credit history.

 Keep an account open and use a credit card every few months to maintain an active account.
 Then you can immediately pay off the balance and maintain your credit rating.